bearlin/tool_gen_location_xml/README.md

 The input file content example:
 ```
-This is first line in input file, first line will be ignored
+This is first line in input file, we treat first line as file header, so first line will be ignored
 *AnyChar*(3119781, 12147758)*AnyChar*(3119679, 12147707)*AnyChar*
 *AnyChar*(3123469, 12151116)*AnyChar*(3123335, 12150893)*AnyChar*
 ```
-For each line, the first (x1, y1) will be departure coordinate, the second (x2, y2) will be departure coordinate
+For each line, the first (x1, y1) is departure coordinate, the second (x2, y2) is destination coordinate